department-of-veterans-affairs/ves-event-bus-developer-portal/docs/get-started.md

 # Are you a good fit for the Enterprise Event Bus?

 Before you make further plans to leverage enterprise events, you should evaluate if your system is the right fit for event-driven architecture.
 Please read the content below, which describes the sorts of systems that would benefit (or not benefit) from enterprise events.
-If you have questions, please [reach out](./get-support.md)!

 ## The Enterprise Event Bus is a good fit if ...